techno-sam/discipulus/README.md

 ## Running the Code

 It's not currently very easy (and there is not yet a GUI), but it is possible.

+You may prefer to use the [web version](https://techno-sam.github.io/discipulus/) instead.

 ### Prerequisites